cover image showing social media platforms

 Additionally, Amazon Prime Video has been effective at leveraging social media to engage with its audience through polls, Q&A sessions, and behind-the-scenes content.
 This helps build a sense of community and loyalty among its viewers.

-image of netflix ad
+image of a netflixad

 Netflix